ericdoi/ericdoi.github.io/_posts/2020-10-03-book-notes-earn-wyrw.markdown

 **Identify the competition that is having the biggest effect on your industry/income.**

 Talent competition.
 Great software engineers and data professionals are everywhere, many of whom are willing to work harder for less pay.
-The only thing keeping up lofty salaries in the tech world is their limited access to these jobs, from language/cultural barriers to work visa throttling.
+The only thing keeping up lofty salaries in the tech world is access restriction, from language/cultural barriers to work visa throttling.
 As companies become increasingly open to having distributed teams (especially with COVID), this will change.

 **Decide one key discipline that you need to develop to move ahead faster in your career.**